slint-ui/slint/README.md

 the `.slint` language.
 Components with their elements, items, and properties are laid out in a single memory region, to reduce memory allocations.

-Rendering backends and styles are configurable at compile time.
-Current there are two back-ends:
+Rendering backends and styles are configurable at compile time:

-- The `gl` backend uses OpenGL ES 2.0 for rendering.
+- The `femtovg` renderer uses OpenGL ES 2.0 for rendering.
+- The `skia` renderer uses [Skia](https://skia.org) for rendering.
+- The `software` renderer uses the CPU with no additional dependencies.
-- The `qt` backend uses Qt's QStyle to achieve native looking widgets.
-In the future it could also use QPainter.
+- When Qt is installed on the system, the `native` style uses Qt's QStyle to achieve native looking widgets.

 ### Tooling